“His music holds the heart of America…but his soul holds a terrible secret.”

 Chart topping pop musician Cory Minor has it all—fame, money, more women at his disposal than time to spend on them.
 He’s living the life most American men only dream of.
 Until an ordinary concert in Springfield threatens to destroy everything he’s worked for.

-As he and his band leave the arena for his next show, Cory’s tour bus loses control and crashes into two teenage girls, killing one girl instantly and leaving the other barely clinging to life.
+As he and his band leave the arena for his next show, Cory’s tour bus crashes into two teenage girls, killing one girl instantly and leaving the other barely clinging to life.
 Lawsuits are threatened, tabloids are talking, and Cory’s idyllic world falls apart.
 But what no one knows is that this scene is all too familiar.
 Because this isn’t the first accident Cory has caused.
 This isn’t the first time he’s destroyed someone else’s life to save his own.

 It’s just the first time he’s had to face it head on.